patrick-levesque/gitignore-assistant/README.md

 ## Features

-- Add or remove files and folders from the workspace `.gitignore` directly from the Explorer or Command Palette.
+- Add or remove files and folders from the workspace `.gitignore` using the Explorer or Command Palette.
+- Clean the `.gitignore` file by removing duplicates, empty lines, and optionally sorting entries.
+- Ensure configured base entries are always present.
-- Automatically creates a `.gitignore` if one does not exist, seeding it with `.DS_Store`.
+- Automatically create a `.gitignore` if one does not exist, seeded with the configured base entries (defaults to `.DS_Store`).
-- Detects existing entries to prevent duplicates.
+- Detect existing entries to prevent duplicates.
-- One-click cleanup with **`Clean .gitignore`** removes duplicates, strips empty lines, and optionally sorts entries alphabetically.
-- Works seamlessly with any Git project.

 ## Usage

 1. In the Explorer, right-click a file or folder.
-2. Choose **`Add to .gitignore`** to append it to the root `.gitignore` file.
+2. Choose **`Add to .gitignore`** to append it to the `.gitignore` file.
 3. Choose **`Remove from .gitignore`** to delete an existing entry.
-4. Choose **`Clean .gitignore`** to tidy the file — remove duplicates and empty lines, and optionally sort entries.
+4. Choose **`Clean .gitignore`** to remove duplicates, empty lines, and optionally sort entries.
+5. While editing the `.gitignore` file, **`Clean .gitignore`** is also available in the editor context menu.

 Commands can also be invoked from the **Command Palette** (`⌘⇧P` / `Ctrl+Shift+P`).
 When run from the palette, you'll be prompted to select one or more files or folders.